- Home

 How we teach Reading

-We teach reading in several ways.
-Reading lessons will always include:
+We teach reading in several ways:

-- Opportunities to read for pleasure.
+- Opportunities to read for pleasure

-- Phonics in small groups or interventions.
+- Phonics in small groups or interventions

-- Storytime timetabled for fifteen minutes a day, at least three times a week.
+- Storytime timetabled for fifteen minutes daily

-- Regular, open ended discussions about stories and books.
+- Regular, open ended discussions about stories and books

-- Opportunities to read and discuss a wide read of genres including poetry and non-fiction.
+- Opportunities to read and discuss a wide read of genres including poetry and non-fiction

 We also have a number of reading enrichment activities, including: